 - 4 cloves garlic (chopped)

-- 2 tbsp vegan yogurt (can use a nut-free yogurt)
+- 2 tablespoon vegan yogurt (can use a nut-free yogurt)

 - Salt to taste

-- 3 tbsp all purpose flour (I used gluten-free flour, but regular all purpose is fine too)
+- 3 tablespoon all purpose flour (I used gluten-free flour, but regular all purpose is fine too)

 For the spicy sauce: